JJDP Act Core Requirements Audit Support

 Description

-The Department of Justice, specifically the Office of Justice Programs, is seeking proposals from small businesses for audit support services related to the Juvenile Justice and Delinquency Prevention Act (JJDP Act).
-The primary objective is to assist in compliance determination and auditing processes, which include data collection and analysis regarding states' adherence to core requirements such as deinstitutionalization and reducing racial disparities among juvenile offenders.
-This procurement is crucial for enhancing the effectiveness of juvenile justice systems across the U.S. Interested parties must submit their quotations by April 3, 2025, with the contract expected to commence on June 1, 2025, and potentially extend for four additional years.
+The Department of Justice, specifically the Office of Justice Programs (OJP), is seeking qualified contractors to provide audit support services under the Juvenile Justice and Delinquency Prevention Act (JJDP Act).
+The primary objective of this procurement is to assist the Office of Juvenile Justice and Delinquency Prevention (OJJDP) in compliance determination and auditing of core requirements, which includes data collection and analysis, as well as conducting audits of compliance monitoring systems across U.S. states, territories, and the District of Columbia.
+This initiative is crucial for ensuring adherence to juvenile justice standards and improving the effectiveness of juvenile justice systems nationwide.
+Interested small businesses must submit their proposals by April 30, 2025, with questions due by April 10, 2025.
 For further inquiries, contact Jamila A. Garrett at jamila.garrett@usdoj.gov or call 202-353-5554.

 Point(s) of Contact